jux-t/bootstrap/README.md

-# Arua Bootstrap Grammar/Parser
+# Arua Bootstrap Compiler

-This repository houses the first iteration of the Arua Grammar.
+This repository houses the first iteration of the Arua compiler.

 It serves as a loose adaptation of what will be the Arua standard syntax, and may even be a subset of it.

-The goal of this repository is to convey the intended syntax of Arua and to create a foundation on which the tooling can read Arua code.
+The goal of this repository is to create a barebones Arua compiler on which the official Arua compiler, written in Arua, can be written.

-## Approach
+## Parser Approach

 This parser uses a dialect of PEG called LEG, which is a slightly modified version of Ford's original PEG syntax to accomodate for readability as well as the introduction of